Connection between Schubert polynomials and top Lascoux polynomials: Introduction

 The rest of the paper is structured as follows.
 In Section \S\ref{S: Background}, we provide an overview of the necessary background information.
 In \S\ref{S: Relations}, we use $r_{m,n}$ to relate the Schubert polynomials and top Lascoux polynomials.
 The subsequent sections explore various applications of this relationship.
 In Section \S\ref{S: structure constants}, we examine the connection between the structure coefficients of top Lascoux polynomials and Schubert polynomials.
 In \S\ref{S: BPD}, we derive a combinatorial formula for top Lascoux polynomials from the BPD formula of Schubert polynomials.
-In \S\ref{S: support}, we analyze the support of top Lascoux polynomials by utilizing the support of Schubert polynomials.
-Finally, in \S\ref{S: key expansion}, we translate the key expansion of Schubert polynomials to obtain a key expansion of top Lascoux polynomials.
+In \S\ref{S: key expansion}, we translate the key expansion of Schubert polynomials to obtain a key expansion of top Lascoux polynomials.
+In \S\ref{S: character}, we show the top Lascoux polynomials are certain dual characters of the flagged Weyl modules and characterize the support of top Lascoux polynomials.